MercersKitchen/BYOD/README.md

   - Note: Display driver can be an issues; also manually install additional issues as needed .
 Windows Update (repeat as necessary)
   - Common Error: time settings
-.
+  - May need to delete Update Contents, see note below .
 Install additional programs as needed (copy all .exe files to Downloads Folder first using USB) .
 Ensure all BIOS Settings Correct
 .
 WINDOWS Defender: change settings in Options, Update and Scan